fedora-infra/anitya/docs/contributing.rst

 Docker / Podman
 ---------------

-Using Docker you will be able to control each service (anitya-web, anitya-librariesio-consumer.
+This way, you will be able to control each service (anitya-web, anitya-librariesio-consumer.
 RabbitMQ, etc) separately.
 You can turn off RabbitMQ or PostgreSQL or both, then connect to external services or use them with the application.

 Requirements:

-* Docker / Podman (version +3 with podman-docker)
+* Docker / Podman
-* Docker Compose
+* Docker Compose / Podman Compose

 Next, clone the repository and start containers::